Llama-Cheese/Controllable-Turtle/README.md

 # Hi
 This is a controllable turtle
-Use your WASD and spacebar keys to more around and SPLHC to perform various simple tasks like drawing a circle Feel free to change the keybinds
+Use your WASD and spacebar keys to move around and SPLHC to perform various simple tasks like drawing a circle Feel free to change the keybinds

 # How to download-